spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 ## Step Forward on the Prior Knowledge

-Building research knowledge & vision & insight & style (Hopefully, connecting discrete ideas with mathematics and machine learning).
+[Xinyu Chen](https://xinychen.github.io/) created this page since early 2024 with the purpose of fostering research knowledge, vision, insight, and style.
+In the meantime, it aims to connect discrete ideas with mathematics and machine learning.

 <br>